My family loves riding theme park rides. While we love the characters, shows, and other attractions, we are really there for the rides.

 Indiana Jones Adventure (FastPass offered)

-I didn’t have the opportunity to ride on the Indiana Jones Adventure during my day at Disneyland, but I wish I had.
-It’s definitely on my list for my next trip.
 It’s a thrill ride that is not exactly a roller coaster.
 It’s more similar to the Dinosaur ride at Animal Kingdom, rather than the Indiana Jones ride at Disneyland Paris (which I’m still traumatized by).
+I absolutely enjoyed it.

 Star Tours – the Adventures Continue (FastPass offered)